osrf/www.ros.org/features.md

 ### Standardized Robot Messages

+(Steffi: ??)
 While the middleware provides a message IDL so that you can easily create your own message definitions, there exists a set of community-selected messages which cover about eighty percent of message definitions for robotics.
 These messages cover geometries like pose and orientation, kinematics and dynamics like twists and wrenches, and sensors like lasers and cameras.
 By using these messages, you can focus on your robot and not on standardizing messages.
 These standardized messages also increase interoperability with existing tools and capabilities in the ROS ecosystem.

 ### Robot Geometry Library

 <img src="{{ site.baseurl }}/img/tf.png" style="float: right; width: 400px;" alt="tf - Transforms Library" />

-One of the problems that comes up almost immediately in most robotics projects, is the need to manage the robot's static and dynamic geometry.
+(Steffi: a bit technical) One of the problems that comes up almost immediately in most robotics projects, is the need to manage the robot's static and dynamic geometry.
 Whether you need to transform a laser scan from the sensor's frame of reference to a global frame of reference, or you need to get the location of the robot's end effector in the robot's local frame, the [tf](http://wiki.ros.org/tf) library can help you do that.

-[tf](http://wiki.ros.org/tf) has been used to manage robots with more than one hundred degrees of freedom while remaining responsive at hundreds of Hz of updates. [tf](http://wiki.ros.org/tf) allows you to define many static transforms, like a sensor statically mounted to a mobile base, and dynamic transforms, like each joint in a robotic arm.
+(Steffi: awkward) [tf](http://wiki.ros.org/tf) has been used to manage robots with more than one hundred degrees of freedom while remaining responsive at hundreds of Hz of updates. [tf](http://wiki.ros.org/tf) allows you to define many static transforms, like a sensor statically mounted to a mobile base, and dynamic transforms, like each joint in a robotic arm.
 Once defined, you can update the dynamic joints and query for transform information given the current or any recent state. [tf](http://wiki.ros.org/tf) also handles the fact that the producers and consumers of this information are often distributed across processes or even computers.

 ### Robot Description